- Mandatory attendance for the training session that is scheduled during orientation week at the law school.

-Rules and protocol – The rules, policies, and protocols of the courts, legislative offices, and agencies where students are serving as externs are strictly enforced.
+Rules and protocol – The rules, policies, and protocols of the offices where students are serving as externs are strictly enforced.
 Students should abide by all rules and be at all times respectful of the longstanding protocols of their placement sites.

 Hours – Students participating in a first externship must complete at least 100 hours of service by the end of the semester and commit to spend 10 hours a week in the office in which they are serving as externs.
 Students participating in a second externship must complete 115 hours of work at their placement site.